Corey Brewer: Minnesota Timberwolves (2007–2011)

 Brewer was selected seventh overall by the Minnesota Timberwolves in the 2007 NBA draft.
 Due to the retirement of the No. 2 jersey in Minnesota worn by the deceased Malik Sealy, Brewer expressed the desire to wear No. 22 instead.
 He officially adopted the No. 22 for the season's summer leagues, in Las Vegas, Nevada.

-On December 1, 2008, it was announced that Brewer had sustained an ACL tear and would miss the rest of the 2008–09 NBA season.
+On December 1, 2008, it was announced that Brewer had sustained an ACL tear during a game versus the Denver Nuggets on November 29, 2008.
+This would cause Brewer to miss the rest of the 2008–09 NBA season.

 Dallas Mavericks (2011)

 On February 22, 2011, Brewer was traded to the New York Knicks in a three-way blockbuster trade that also brought Carmelo Anthony from the Nuggets to New York.
 On March 1, 2011, he was waived by the Knicks without playing a game for them.

 On March 3, 2011, Brewer signed a three-year, $8 million contract with the Dallas Mavericks.
 He went on to win his first NBA Championship with the Mavericks when they defeated the Miami Heat in six games in the 2011 NBA Finals.